sguox002/leetcode/leetcode-all.md

 if egg does not break, we can check dp[m-1,k] floors

 ->>
+### two strings or arrays
+palindrome often is one string, but treated with two arrays.

+<<-5	Longest Palindromic Substring    		29.9%	Medium
+- odd/even growing at all index.
+- dp[i,j] represent the length for substr i,j, dp[i,j]=dp[i+1,j-1]+2
+->>
+<<-10	Regular Expression Matching    		27.1%	Hard
+'.' match any single char, '*' match 0 or more preceding elements ->>
+<<-44	Wildcard Matching    		25.1%	Hard
+'?' match any single char, '*' match 0 or more characters (not preceding) ->>
+<<-72	Edit Distance    		45.9%	Hard	->>
+<<-87	Scramble String    		34.2%	Hard
+randomly choose an index and swap them. check if s1 is a scrambled string of s2. just similar to tree swap problem. we can recursively check left vs left + right vs right, left vs right + right vs left. (check all index) dp or recursive approach.
+->>

 ### two state interlace
+<<-276	Paint Fence    		38.7%	Easy
+n posts, k colors, no more than two adjacent posts have the same color. return the total number of ways to paint the fence. dp use same color and different color. two states transfer.
+->>

 <<-376	Wiggle Subsequence    		39.9%	Medium
 return the longest length of wiggle subsequence dp two states: up and down, up is the max length so far, down is the max length so far.